 We compete as a small business for some of our government contracts.
 Our revenues derived from the SBIR program account for a significant portion of our consolidated total revenues, and contract research, including SBIR contracts, will remain a significant portion of our consolidated total revenues for the foreseeable future.
-For the year ended December 31, 2014, 47% of our total revenues were generated under the SBIR program, compared to 26% in for the nine months ended September 30, 2015.
+For the three months ended March 31, 2016 and 2015, revenues generated under the SBIR program represented 23% and 44%, respectively, of our total revenues.